nippongun/nippongun/README.md

 ### Hello there.
 My name is Simon.

 ## Enthusiastic and flexible problem solver
-- 📚 I study at the Metropolia University of Applied Science
+- Enigneering a brave new world with the power of impactful software solutions
-- ⚙️ The Unity Engine is a great playground to experiment and tinker
+- C/C++ and Rust enthusiast
-- 🇫🇮 Helsinki is a lovely city
+- Entrepreneurial spirit for complex solutions
-- 🎸 Guitars are awesome to play
+- Part-time goof, full-time software engineer

 ### Want to contact me?